fabricius1/python-virtual-environments/README.md

 This tutorial shows how to create and activate a **virtual environment** in *Python* using the built-in module ***venv*** (check its [documentation here](https://docs.python.org/3/library/venv.html)).

-I recommend that you use a Python stable version equal to or higher than 3.10 in your projects.
+I recommend using a Python stable version equal to or higher than 3.10 in your projects.

 My preferred terminal is GitBash, which allows me to write most Linux commands in my Windows Operational System (OS).
 Thus, some commands might need to be adapted to your other favorite terminals and OS.